datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology_spreadsheets.md

 ### Rule of thumb

-The rule of thumb, when setting up a datasheet, is
+The rules of thumb, when setting up a datasheet, are

-- columns= fields
+- columns = fields
 - rows = observations
-- cells=data (values)
+- cells = data (values)
 - no multiple tables within one spreadsheet

 ---